Our work in partnership

 Where we are now

-14 organisations have joined up to form the Mid and South Essex Sustainability and Transformation Partnership (STP), bringing together 179 GP practices, community, mental health, social care and 1.2 million residents to plan and invest in the best health and care for the future.
-We are one of 44 STPs in England.
+Health and social care organisations have joined up to form the Mid and South Essex Health and Care Partnership (“The Partnership”), bringing together 179 GP practices, community, mental health, social care and hospital services across 1.2 million residents to plan and invest in the best health and care for the future.

 Having set a course for our hospitals, the same was needed for our GP and community services.
 By June 2018, we had published a primary care strategy, “Investing in Our Future”.
-Our aim was to invest in GP practice as the backbone for joined-up care, where we could build up our activities in prevention, helping people at an earlier stage and avoiding serious illness.
+Our aim is to invest in and support GP practices working together as the backbone for joined-up care, where we can build up our activities in prevention, helping people at an earlier stage and avoiding serious illness.

-At the same time, our STP member organisations have continued their work to improve services in areas of national priority driven by the NHS Five Year Forward View of 2014, including cancer, maternity, mental health, emergency and urgent care and planned care.
+At the same time, our partnership organisations have continued their work to improve services in areas of national priority driven by the NHS Five Year Forward View of 2014, including cancer, maternity, mental health, emergency and urgent care and planned care.